eduardocerqueira/s3-pull-processor/README.md

 5. simulating a `HOST B` where it consumes messages from SQS and for each message download the artifact from S3, run an action on this case it run [import_to_ibutsu](s3_pull_processor/actions.py) action then delete the file from S3 and finally delete the message from SQS.
+For this step the code [test_host_consumer](test/test_e2e.py) was executed

     ![host_B](doc/img/demo_host_consumer.png)